AstroHuster/Instrumentation_Lab/README.md

 This repository is for the maintaining of files and code for the instrumentation lab I am making for Geneva College.

+# Table of Contents
+- Function Generator - PCB function generator
+  - Code - Code for Pico W on the PCB